 If your location is suitable for a wind turbine and you decide to go ahead and install one, you could earn money from it through the Feed-in-Tariff (FIT) scheme.
 Available since 1 April 2010, the FIT pays you for the electricity you generate, whether you use it at home or export it to the grid.

-See our dedicated section on home wind turbines to find out more.
+We've got more information in our dedicated section on home wind turbines.

 Wind farms can be built either onshore or offshore.